matkoniecz/quick-beautiful/README.md

 `pylint **/*.py --include-naming-hint=y --variable-rgx=^[a-z][a-z0-9]*((_[a-z0-9]+)*)?$ --argument-rgx=^[a-z][a-z0-9]*((_[a-z0-9]+)*)?$ --disable=C0103,R0801,C0111,W0621`

 Rule `C0111` requesting docstrings is disabled, the same with `W0621` complaining about defining some variables not within functions.
+Two rules disabled due to false positives are mentioned in the section above.

 ## Run all Python scripts in one folder